HarishAtGitHub/harishatgithub.github.com/_posts/2013-07-05-char-encoding-and-decoding.md

 And we are right.
 [Wikipedia](https://en.wikipedia.org/wiki/UTF-8#Description) says that the rule is as follows

-if the first byte starts with 0 then it is a single byte char if the first byte starts with 110 then it is 2 byte if the first byte starts with 1110 then it is 3 byte if the first byte starts with 11110 then it is 4 byte if the first byte starts with 111110 then it is 5 byte if the first byte starts with 1111110 then it is 6 byte
+    if the first byte starts with 0 then it is a single byte char

+    if the first byte starts with 110 then it is 2 bytes

+    if the first byte starts with 1110 then it is 3 bytes

+    if the first byte starts with 11110 then it is 4 bytes

+    if the first byte starts with 111110 then it is 5 byte

+    if the first byte starts with 1111110 then it is 6 byte

 so it will read the first byte ,

-if the first byte starts with 0 then it is a single byte char so it decodes only that byte if the first byte starts with 110 then it is 2 byte so it decodes 2 consecutive  bytes if the first byte starts with 1110 then it is 3 byte so it decodes 3  consecutive bytes if the first byte starts with 11110 then it is 4 byte so it decodes 4 consecutive bytes if the first byte starts with 111110 then it is 5 byte so it decodes 5 consecutive bytes if the first byte starts with 1111110 then it is 6 byte so it decodes 6 consecutive bytes
+    if the first byte starts with 0 then it is a single byte char so it decodes only that byte

+    if the first byte starts with 110 then it is 2 byte so it decodes 2 consecutive  bytes

+    if the first byte starts with 1110 then it is 3 byte so it decodes 3  consecutive bytes

+    if the first byte starts with 11110 then it is 4 byte so it decodes 4 consecutive bytes

+    if the first byte starts with 111110 then it is 5 byte so it decodes 5 consecutive bytes

+    if the first byte starts with 1111110 then it is 6 byte so it decodes 6 consecutive bytes

 after decoding x bytes it will consider the next byte to belong to next character.